-If you feel you are caught in an emotional low at any stage, you should not hesitate to seek support and advice from the International Office or the Student Counselling Centre of your host university.
-They will be very familiar with these issues, and willing to discuss the issues with you.
-You may, of course, also contact the CEDARS - Counselling and Person Enrichment for support (Refer to Chapter 7, p.53).
+If you are feeling low, you should not hesitate to seek support and advice from the International Office or the Student Counselling Centre of your host university.
+They are very familiar with these issues, and are willing to discuss the issues with you.
+You may, of course, contact the CEDARS-Counselling and Person Enrichment Section for support.

+(Refer to Chapter 7, p.51)

-8. WHAT TO BRING WITH YOU
+9 WHAT TO BRING WITH YOU

-Most university students around the world dress casually in campus.
+Most university students around the world dress casually in the campus.
 For some formal functions (e.g. High Table dinners, graduation ceremonies, etc.), formal attire is required.
-You may bring the following useful items which may be more costly in some countries.
+You may bring the following useful items from home as they may be more costly in some countries.

 - A suit and tie or evening dress

 - A traditional dress and accessories (This is very popular at social event which adds to everyone's enjoyment of the diversity of university life.)

 - A spare pair of spectacles or contact lens

 - Your vaccination certificates (if any)

 - Your medical prescriptions (if any)

 - An international phone card or a SIM card

-- Your personal audio or communications accessories (e.g. notebook)
+- Your personal audio or communications accessories (e.g. notebook, mobile device)

 - A tour guidebook

 - Some souvenirs for your host or overseas' buddies

-9. ARRIVAL ARRANGEMENTS
+10 ARRIVAL ARRANGEMENTS

 - Check the date of orientation programmes.
 If there is no specific programme for incoming students, try to arrive a week in advance of the first day of teaching. - Try to arrange someone to pick you up at the airport, if possible.
-Confirm your arrival details, such as airline, flight number and location of airport, to the pick-up person. - Inform your hall manager or host family of your arrival date and time well in advance. - Make sure you can check in the hall straight after your landing even though your flight arrives late or outside office hour. - Bring all necessary hall check-in information or host family contact with you.
+Confirm your arrival details, such as airline, flight number and location of airport, with the pick-up person. - Inform your hall manager or host family of your arrival date and time well in advance. - Make sure you can check in the hall straight after your landing even though your flight arrives late or outside office hours. - Bring all necessary hall check in information or host family contact with you.
 Prepare and bring some local currency with you.